cimug-org/CIMTool/index.md

 Opening the repair file causes the repair assistant to run, which displays the errors and offers suggested repair actions.
 Any desired repairs can be checked and are applied when the save button is pressed.

-new feature: directly import Enterprise Architect project files
+**new feature:** directly import Enterprise Architect project files

 The create project and import schema wizards now offer the option to directly import an Enterprise Architect project file.
 This eliminates the need to create an XMI file for import to CIMTool and speeds up the round trip when the CIM or an extension is edited concurrently with a profile.

 The feature is limited to EA project files in the Jet4 format.
 This requires the project to be converted to Jet4 and the "use Jet4" option in EA to be enabled.

-new feature: cardinality for concrete profile classes.
+**new feature:** cardinality for concrete profile classes.

 It is mow possible to set the minimum and maximum cardinality of a a top-level, concrete class.
 This is reflected in generated XML schemas by the cardinality of the corresponding first-level element defintions.

-new feature: preliminary support for compound datatypes.
+**new feature:** preliminary support for compound datatypes.

 The <<Compound>> stereotype is now recognised and compound classes are displayed and documented differently to normal classes.

-enhancement: namespaces and other settings are stored in the project, enabling projects to be exported and imported between projects without loss of information or functionality.
+**enhancement:** namespaces and other settings are stored in the project, enabling projects to be exported and imported between projects without loss of information or functionality.

-enhancement: commonly used namespaces are offered by the schema import and project creation wizards.
+**enhancement:** commonly used namespaces are offered by the schema import and project creation wizards.

-enhancement: profile namespace checked against schema namespaces in the import profile and new profile wizards. conflicts between the profile namespaces and a schema namespace are prevented.
+**enhancement:** profile namespace checked against schema namespaces in the import profile and new profile wizards. conflicts between the profile namespaces and a schema namespace are prevented.

-enhancement: improved software update system (better support of the P2 provisioning system)
+**enhancement:** improved software update system (better support of the P2 provisioning system)

-enhancement: now based on eclipse 3.5 (Galileo)
+**enhancement:** now based on eclipse 3.5 (Galileo)

-correction: the namespace field in the import schema wizard was ignored.
+**correction:** the namespace field in the import schema wizard was ignored.

-correction: cases where the build system failed to trigger a build or triggered the same build twice corrected.
+**correction:** cases where the build system failed to trigger a build or triggered the same build twice corrected.

-correction: the bases of an anonymous profile class could not be changed on the hierarchy page of the profile editor.
+**correction:** the bases of an anonymous profile class could not be changed on the hierarchy page of the profile editor.

-### Release 1.5.5
+### Release 1.5.5 [12-May-2009]
-new feature: CIMTool can now generate java class definitions with JPA annotations.
+**new feature:** CIMTool can now generate java class definitions with JPA annotations.
 These classes can be used in a java program to implement the objects of a CIM profile.

 The JPA (Java Persistance API) annotations map the classes to relational database tables.
 Thus the CIM profile objects can be loaded from and saved to a database with a minimum of effort.
 The JPA feature has been tested with a Hibernate and Oracle combination.
 See http://hibernate.org